-Susan Koza, Director of Development
+Susan Koza, Vice President of Development

 Susan grew up in Cincinnati, Ohio with a menagerie of animals: rabbits, gerbils, canaries, parakeets, mice, turtles.
 All these pets could be contained in cages, enclosures, or hutches, a requirement from her mother that did not want any animals running free in her home.
 Susan vowed to have cats once she was an adult and living on her own.